-The Mental Capacity Act explains exactly what 'lack of capacity' means.
-You will 'lack capacity' to make a decision if you are unable to make that decision for yourself because you have an impairment of the brain - for example, as a result of Alzheimer's or a brain injury.
-Capacity is task specific, which means that you may lack capacity to make certain decisions but still have capacity to make other decisions.
+The Mental Capacity Act explains precisely what 'lack of capacity' means.
+You will 'lack capacity' to make decisions if you cannot make that decision for yourself because you have an impairment of the brain.
+For example, this might result from Alzheimer's or a brain injury.
+Capacity is task-specific, meaning that you may lack capacity to make certain decisions but still have capacity to make others.